Rachana-Vangur/News-Text-Summarizer-Using-BERT-PSO/README.md

 <<<<<<< HEAD
-# BBC Article Search UI
+# News Text Summarizer using BERT and PSO algorithms

 This repository now includes a simple Streamlit app to search BBC articles by keyword using the `bbc-news` Python package.
+And the results have a summarized version of the text.
+For summarization of the article, BERT and PSO are used.

 ## Setup